paymerich/CBDS/README.md

 # CBDS
 ChromeBook Data Science course
-## THis repo will contain all project work for the ChromeBook Data Science Course
+### This repo will contain all project work for the ChromeBook Data Science Course

-Projects will use DataCamp and R.
+Projects will use DataCamp, CLI and R.